 Find an Awesome Place to Stay

 Odds are you will love any of the Killington 4th of July festivities that you come across in Killington, but you are guaranteed to love the vacation rental that you stay in even more.
 This is especially true when you book through GetAway Vacations.
 We offer the widest variety of homes and the highest quality that Killington real estate can provide.
-Whether you are looking for a cozy condo for a romantic getaway or a luxurious mansion in the wilderness, you will find it here.
+Whether you are looking for a cozy condo or a vacation apartment for a romantic getaway or a luxurious mansion in the wilderness, you will find it here.
 Check out our listings today and visit Killington for 4th of July!

 There are many ways to get to know a town that you are visiting.
 Of course, exploring the charming city streets and the beautiful areas that surround them are some of the most fundamental in these endeavors.
 But nothing shows the true spirit of a community quite like a farmers’ market.
 This is when you get to see the community come together to celebrate things that the people of the town create.
 Killington, Vermont is home to some amazing Killington farmers markets that you simply need to visit when you are in town.

 Vermont Farmers’ Market